Bitte beachten Sie: Diese Stellenanzeige ist nicht mehr aktiv.

 at the Department of Meteorology and Geophysics

-We offer a PhD (“prae-doctoral”) position in the field of energy and moisture transport in the atmosphere.
+We offer a PhD (“prae-doctoral”) position in the field of inverse modelling.
 The position will be embedded in the new research group of Prof. Andreas Stohl on atmospheric transport modelling.

 The starting date can be as early as 1 March 2020 and the duration is for four years.